mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

     If the filename ends with ``.7z``, you can still use it, but then you need to have a program that can open 7zip archives (for example `7zip itself <https://www.gyan.dev/ffmpeg/builds/>`_).
 In case of a ``.zip`` file, you can open it just using the Windows file browser.

-For OSX
+For macOS
-^^^^^^^
+^^^^^^^^^

 Please see the section above.
 However, FFmpeg is obtained from `here <https://evermeet.cx/ffmpeg/>`_ instead.
 Just pick the big green button on the left under the FFmpeg heading.
-You will also need an archiving utility that supports .7z, since FFmpeg provides their OSX builds in .7z format.
+You will also need an archiving utility that supports .7z, since FFmpeg provides their macOS builds in .7z format.
 If you don't have one, try something like `Keka <https://www.kekaosx.com>`_.

 Alternatively you can find the smaller text under the big green button that says :guilabel:`Download as ZIP`.
 Then you should be able to extract it just using Finder.